 In addition to the tables and information that are published, some information is produced on commission.
-Some commissions are quarterly, while others are a one-off.
+Some commissions are on a regular basis, while others are a one-off.
 Users can request all the information that is possible to produce, provided it is not subject to confidentiality.
 For time-consuming commissions, a fee is charged.